RolandExSauce/Text-Analysator-Angular-Java/project/uni-tests_and_proceeding.md

 * implementing server data service/httpclient, testing request from angular, sysout sent params

+* implementing vowels consonants functions in a service client class

-* implementing vowels consonants functions in a service class
+* implementing vowels consonants functions in a service server class

+* matching structures of backend and frontend, changed struct of array of objects to just objects, implementing function to integrate result from backend in view from frontend